-Her repertoire also includes Micaëla (Carmen), Marguerite (Faust), Nedda (Pagliacci), Marfa (The Tsar’s Bride), Tatyana (Eugene Onegin), the title role in Iolanta, Zemfira (Rachmaninoff’s Aleko) and Margherita (Mefistofele).
-She has also given recitals at the Musikverein in Vienna and at the Beethovenfest in Bonn.
+In addition to the foregoing roles, Olga Bezsmertna’s repertoire includes Micaëla (Carmen), Marguerite (Faust), Nedda (Pagliacci), Marfa (The Tsar’s Bride), the title role in Iolanta, Zemfira (Rachmaninoff’s Aleko) and Margherita (Mefistofele).

 Olga Bezsmertna graduated from the National Academy of Music in Kiev in 2010.
 In 2011 she won the Bertelsmann Foundation’s Neue Stimmen International Singing Competition in Gütersloh and was a participant in that summer’s Young Singers Project at the Salzburg Festival.